 It’s one of the most common questions in email marketing: When should I send my campaigns?
 What time of day?
 What day of the week?

-While we could point you to a dozen different surveys about this (generally, weekends get the highest open rates), you really need to test this for yourself.
-As mentioned above, it doesn’t really matter how other lists behave – it matters how your list behaves.
+While we could point you to a dozen different surveys about this (generally, weekends get the highest open rates), you need to test this for yourself.
+As mentioned above, it doesn’t matter how other lists behave – it matters how your list behaves.

 So run a few tests by sending emails on a couple different days of the week.
 Maybe Thursday is your magic day.
 Or even Sunday.

 In terms of which hour to send, see if your email service provider has a feature that customizes the send time for each subscriber.
-Some of the more sophisticated email service providers can actually crunch the data on each individual subscriber, and will send your email to each subscriber at the hour they’re most likely to open.
+Some of the more sophisticated email service providers can crunch the data on each subscriber, and will send your email to each subscriber at the hour they’re most likely to open.
 It’s a nice feature that could easily net you 10% more opens.